saltyorg/docs/docs/sandbox/apps/chrome.md

 <!-- BEGIN SALTBOX MANAGED OVERVIEW SECTION -->
 <!-- This section is managed by sb-docs - DO NOT EDIT MANUALLY -->
-# Headless Chromes
+# Headless Chrome

 ## Overview

-[Headless Chromes](https://developer.chrome.com/blog/headless-chrome) is a way to run the Chrome browser in a headless environment.
+[Headless Chrome](https://developer.chrome.com/blog/headless-chrome) is a way to run the Chrome browser in a headless environment.

 <div class="grid grid--buttons" markdown data-search-exclude>